 - The location of the research and the legislative requirements if outside of the UK - Rationale for the use of animals and why there is no viable alternative and details on species, number, gender and design considerations. - The plan and timing of acquiring all the relevant approvals and licenses - Compliance with the Academy's policy.

-They will also be able to upload their Experimental Design Assistant (EDA) report to support their application.
+They will also be able to upload their Experimental Design Assistant (EDA) report to support their application though this is not currently to be mandated.

 At review: